• Skip to primary navigation

 But if that's not your thing, how about chili?
 Yes, minced meat equals a spicy and steaming hot bowl of chili.

-Add a dash of parmesan and sesame seeds for a burst of flavor.
+Add a dash of parmesan and sesame seeds for great flavor.

 Here are a few measures while cooking ground turkey: